wittend/rm3100-runMag/README.md

     Parameters:

+       -a                     :  List known SBC I2C bus numbers (for use with -b).
        -B <reg mask>          :  Do built in self test (BIST).
 [Not really implemented].
        -b <bus as integer>    :  I2C bus number as integer.
        -C                     :  Read back cycle count registers before sampling.